CukeManCZ/Robotics_Basics_In_CoppeliaSim/README.md

 # Robotics Basics In CoppeliaSim
 ## This rep is for those who want to learn robotics basics.
+Repository is showing each algorithm separately and then combined in 1 class for different types of locomotion systems.
+These classes are adding simplicity for more complex robotic problems.

 ## Implemented algorithms
 - Drive to point